-Effective incentivisation mechanisms are crucial to the delivery of the desired benefits of any commercial agreement.
-Implementing certain outcomes of the Strategic Defence and Security Review (SDSR) will require negotiation and re-negotiation of key contracts to ease the budget deficit.
-It is essential that the resulting agreements incorporate mechanisms to drive the right behaviours within both the UK Ministry of Defence and its suppliers, delivering both the desired outcomes and value for money.
+Implementing the UK’s Strategic Defence and Security Review and easing the budget deficit will require negotiation and re-negotiation of some key defence contracts.
+It is essential that the resulting agreements incorporate mechanisms to drive the right behaviours, within both the UK Ministry of Defence and its suppliers so that outcomes may be delivered at the best achievable value for money.
 Effective incentivisation mechanisms are key to achieving this.

 This is not easy.
 Incentives act and interact in different ways for different organisations, teams and individuals, which can result in contracts that reward the wrong behaviours.